frmdstryr/SMESH/README.md

 Note that for Windows systems `PTHREAD_INCLUDE_DIR`  and `PTHREAD_LIB_DIRS` will likely need defined manually since they cannot typically be automatically found by CMake.

+## Updating

+1. Run git fetch and checkout the latest release in each subfolder in `external/`
+2. Update versions in CMakeLists.txt
+3. Update versions in ci/conda/meta.yaml
+4. Add/remove/fix any patches needed